These Are the Business Loans Veterans Should Know About

 Know what is happening with your credit.
 Make certain it is being reported and fix any inaccuracies ASAP.
-Get in the practice of taking a look at credit reports and digging into the specifics, and not just the scores.
+Get in the practice of taking a look at credit report.
+Dig into the specifics, not just the scores.

 Update the relevant information if there are inaccuracies or the data is incomplete.